MicrosoftDocs/windows-powershell-docs/docset/windows/dhcpserver/Get-DhcpServerv4FreeIPAddress.md

 # Get-DhcpServerv4FreeIPAddress

 ## SYNOPSIS
-Gets free IPv4 addresses from a specified scope.
+Gets one or more free, or unassigned, IPv4 Addresses from the specified scope.

 ## SYNTAX